danesi/GetPointsTwitch/README.md

 ### Descripion

-  - Extension responsible for collecting the bonus points generated on the twitch channels
+  - Extension for Chrome responsible for collecting the bonus points generated on the twitch channels

 ### Installation